-Muskingum College offers students the opportunity to complete their degree requirements in less than four years.
+Muskingum College offers students the opportunity to complete their degree requirements in fewer than four years.
 Students interested in pursuing an accelerated program must have above-average academic records and a focused academic area of interest upon entrance.
 Many academic courses of study can be completed in three years, though certain majors will require the more standard four-year time frame.
-Students participating in an accelerated program must be prepared to undertake the following: declare a major by the end of the first year, take increased course loads (more than the customary 15-16 semester credit hours), earn credit through avenues such as the Post Secondary Options Program, Advanced Placement, internships, proficiency exams and summer school.
-Special guidance is offered to students interested in accelerated study.
+Students participating in an accelerated program must be prepared to undertake the following: declare a major by the end of the first year, take increased course loads (more than the customary 15-16 semester credit hours), earn credit through avenues such as the Post Secondary Options Program, Advanced Placement, internships, proficiency exams, and May Term (summer session).